 When you know which dress shapes work for your body, it’s a shortcut to style.
-It makes shopping for plus size clothes faster since you know which dresses you should be considering.
+It makes shopping for plus size clothes faster since you know which dresses you should be considering and which aren’t even worth a second glance.
+You feel better because your clothing isn’t making you self-conscious all day.
 And you look better since you’re wearing clothes that flatter your figure.
 Win!

 So without further ado, here’s our rundown on the best dress shapes for plus size women of every shape and size!

 We’ve included a handy tool tip, showing the Body Shapes each style is best for.
 If you already know you’re a Rectangle, Triangle, Hourglass, Oval, or Inverted Triangle, look for your shape to guide you to the best style for your body.

 Jackie Onassis and Audrey Hepburn both wore sheath dresses beautifully.
 These days, Michelle Obama and Princess Kate wear sheath dresses pretty often.
 Sheath dresses are made to fit close to the body, and typically end at or above the knees.
 They’re one of the classic silhouettes of the little black dress, but the close fit makes sheath dresses tricky for some plus size women.

 What you need with a sheath dress is the same amount of ease all over.
 Ease is how much bigger a garment is than your body.
 Unless you’re wearing something skin-tight, your clothes have ease.
 Since sheath dresses have less ease than other dresses, you have less wiggle room when it comes to fit.
 You need the same amount of ease all over.
 If a sheath dress fits your upper body, but pulls across your hips, it will feel and look uncomfortable.